mgrider/SKHexGrid/README.md

 2. Download this repository
 3. Open the `SKHexGrid.project` file with Xcode
 4. Build and run the project
-    - Optionally pick a deployment target first (any iOS, iPadOS, or macOS should work)
+    - You may need to pick a deployment target first.

 ### Load various preset examples